 Step 2: Discuss the basic SaaS requirements

-All the good SaaS products have a few things in common, so the foundation of building a viable product is having a clear plan for security and privacy, customization and integration options, as well as scalability.
+All the good SaaS products have a few things in common, so the foundation of building a viable product is having a clear plan for application security audit, privacy protection, customization, and integration options, as well as scalability.

-In the old days of software development, security was often seen as a final touch and afterthought, rather than a foundational feature of a high-quality product.
-Nowadays, consumers expect safety and protection of their data, and the existing and upcoming legal regulation make top-notch security standards an absolute must.
-Based on your customers’ and clients’ needs, discuss the ways in which your software may have to be adjusted to their specific requirements or integrated with complementary existing tools.
+In the old days of software development, security was often seen as a final touch and afterthought rather than a foundational feature of a high-quality product.
+Nowadays, consumers expect the safety and protection of their data, and the existing and upcoming legal regulation make top-notch security standards an absolute must.
+Based on your customers’ and clients’ needs, discuss how your software may have to be adjusted to their specific requirements or integrated with existing complementary tools.
 Finally, you have to prepare your software product to respond to the needs of an increasing number of users.

 Step 3: Define your minimum viable product

-Minimum viable product refers to the basic core features that create immediate value for your user with minimal costs on your end.
-Feature prioritization is a crucial component as well shedding light on what features your product team will prioritize in the mvp.
-Basically, the minimum viable product is what your early adopters will get and test.
+Minimum viable product refers to the essential core features that create immediate value for your user with minimal costs on your end.
+Feature prioritization is also crucial, shedding light on what features your product team will prioritize in the MVP.
+The minimum viable product is what your early adopters will get and test.

-One way to get closer to the outline of your minimum viable product is to define:
+One way to get closer to the outline of your minimum viable product is to define the following: